Choosing a Career Path in 2020: Mechanical Sciences

 Will I need a degree?
 You’ll need a postsecondary non-degree award

 How much money could I make?
 Auto mechanics earned $40,710, on average, in 2018

 Will it be hard to find a job as an auto mechanic?
 Maybe.
 Open positions are shrinking, (negative one percent projected growth) with a projected employment change of 6,400 fewer jobs.

 Will I need to do on-the-job training?
 Short-term

 The Bureau of Labor Statistics says that “automotive service technicians and mechanics, often called mechanics or service techs, inspect, maintain, and repair cars and light trucks.
 Although service technicians work on traditional mechanical systems, such as engines, transmissions, and drivebelts, they must also be familiar with a growing number of electronic systems.
 Braking, transmission, and steering systems, for example, are controlled primarily by computers and electronic components.”

 Most service technicians work full-time, including some evenings and weekends.
 They’re often on their feet for long hours, and sometimes have to do their work in uncomfortable positions.

-As a mechanic, I might spend my days doing things like: :
+As a certified mechanic, I might spend my days doing things like: :